ilyalesik/react-overrides/README.md

 ## Usage

-Create a reusable component by passing the default export from `react-overrides` package to the component to be extended.
+Create extendable component by passing the default export from `react-overrides` package to the component to be extended.

 *Example*: